NuclearKev/Common-Lisp/README.md

 gnuplot-out.lisp is a simple program that will print an ordered pair into a file.
 This program is meant to be ran in a recursive function within the main program.
 For example: you put a bunch of points in a list, then call this function ordered pair by ordered pair.

 big-number.lisp is a program that will do huge factorials (like 1000!).
 It uses a weird multiplication method that requires all the values to be in lists.
 Luckily, it is written in LISP, the best listing language!
-It does not work entirely yet.
-However, you can go up to ~25! and get all the values.
-After that, it starts to loop forever.
+You can go up to 3000! and it takes about 14 minutes.
+I was too impatient to try anything bigger.